vekatze/neut/book/src/commands.md

 `neut create NAME` creates a directory `./NAME/` and adds files there to start a new project.

+You can also specify `--target TARGET_NAME` to choose the initial target name.
+By default, the initial target name is the same as the module name.

 ## `neut get`

 `neut get ALIAS URL` fetches and builds the external module specified by `URL` and adds it to the current module as a dependency under the name `ALIAS`.